Table of Contents

 - For youngsters, texting comes almost instinctively.
 So all your SMS campaigns for event invitations, fundraising appeals, GOTV, and others can be handled by your teenage volunteers.

-- Partner volunteers who have their transport with those who don’t.
-Send them for canvassing campaigns.
+- Partner volunteers who have their own transport with those who don’t.
+Send them for door-to-door canvassing campaigns.

 - Students and teenage volunteers can design or replicate posters, flyers, and other creatives- this can be done from home or the office.